Florida's Turnpike going cashless

 An all-electronic tolling system will enable cashless toll collection through transponders or license plate readers and eliminates the need for a vehicle to stop to pay a toll.

-Lecie Langille is traveling to Orlando on the Florida Turnpike.
-She’s been using the SunPass for a while now.
+Lecie Langille was traveling to Orlando on Florida's Turnpike.
+She's been using the SunPass for a while now.

-Technology will be replacing the toll booths along the Florida turnpike to be cashless.
-The process has already begun in certain sites in palm beach county.
+Technology will be replacing the toll booths along the turnpike to be cashless.
+The process has already begun in certain sites in Palm Beach County.

-“It's more simpler, right?
-I think it might be better in a way.
-I guess there’s pros and cons to everything,” said David Easley.

-“It might make things go faster, and that’s the best part about being on the Turnpike, having things move nice and smooth,” said Amanda Ramsey.
+"It might make things go faster, and that's the best part about being on the turnpike, having things move nice and smooth," Amanda Ramsey said.

-Susan Lloyd agrees that the cashless tolls can keep the flow of traffic better.
-But, says she’ll miss the in person interaction.
+Susan Lloyd agrees that the cashless tolls can better maintain the flow of traffic.
+But she said she'll miss the in-person interaction.

 Sensors at the tolling points determine the number of axles on each vehicle, which establishes the appropriate toll amounts.